toppk/saveme/GETTING_STARTED.md

 * defensive - there are no user errors, just bad software causing users to make mistakes check whatever is common

+* convention over configuration - provide rational defaults and require as little as possible.

+* users control - users should be able to control the things they should need to, in the simplest way.
+The user should be able to take their ideas and easily translate that to configuration.